coha-it/v2.happiness-edutainment/wp-content/plugins/content-aware-sidebars/readme.txt

 * **Widget Areas in Theme Hooks:** Intelligently insert new widget areas into your theme without coding
 * **Automatic Widgets Backup:** Easily restore any changed or deleted widgets
 * **Widget Cleaner:** Save memory and remove clutter by disabling and removing unused widgets
-* **Extended User Visibility:** Show or hide widget areas User Roles, BuddyPress Groups, and more
+* **Extended User Visibility:** Show or hide widget areas for User Roles, BuddyPress Groups, and more
 * **Time & Weekday Schedule**: Display widget areas only in select time ranges on given days
 * **Container Widget:** Turn widget areas into reusable blocks and show the same widgets in different places
 * **Duplicate Widget Areas:** A real time-saver when adding new similar widget areas